 Critics of online gambling argue that problem gambling is the reason that playing online should be banned.
 While we all agree that problem gambling is a serious issue it's an issue with all forms of gambling.

-In the end a loss for players, a loss for Australia in terms of tax revenue and a loss of another freedom in Australia.
+In the end a loss for players, a loss for Australia in terms of tax revenue and jobs and most importantly a loss of a freedom in Australia.

 Frequently Asked Questions